Pleasant Valley High School (Pennsylvania)

 Pleasant Valley High School is a public high school in Brodheadsville, Pennsylvania (U.S.).
-It is the sole high school operated by the Pleasant Valley School District.
-As of the 2023-24 school year, the school had an enrollment of 1,352 students, according to National Center for Education Statistics data.

 The school's name was given by its founder, John C. Mills, who took it from a common name for the area used by the locals.
 Pleasant Valley High School is located on U.S. Route 209.
 The building was built in 1960 and renovated in 2005.
 The school had 1,569 students as of the 2018–2019 school year.

 Arts

 In 2010, Pleasant Valley High School Marching Band was crowned the USBands Group 4A Pennsylvania State Champions with their show "Western Portraits."
 The show included songs such as "The Magnificent Seven", Silverado, and Hoedown.

 Athletics

 Pleasant Valley competes athletically in the Eastern Pennsylvania Conference (EPC) in District XI of the Pennsylvania Interscholastic Athletic Association (PIAA), one of the premier high school athletic divisions in the nation.

 The district's varsity sports include: